Remote connector overview

 The ICF framework can support both local and remote connector implementations simultaneously.

-Connector servers also enable you to run connector bundles that are written in C# on a .NET platform, and to access them over the network from a Java or .NET application.
+Connector servers also let you run connector bundles that are written in C# on a .NET platform, and to access them over the network from a Java or .NET application.

 The following image shows a high-level overview of an ICF deployment, including a remote connector server.

-For more information about connector servers, and how to use them in your application, see Remote Connectors.
+For more information about connector servers, and how to use them in your application, see Remote connector configuration.